|

 had died, the Suite remained in Ira Gershwin's family papers until Maurice

-Abravanel proposed the recording, released in 1960.
+Abravanel proposed to make a recording.
+It was released in 1960.
 However...

 Another recording of the Suite appeared in 1974 on the East German Eterna